 Many tube stations also have wifi– if you’re not a Virgin Media or O2 customer/SIM user, you can get a week-long pass for £5.
 Finally, if you find yourself near an Apple Store, you can pop in there for some free wifi too.

-Remember that if you have The Local Guide to London or my 3-Day London Itinerary, that the digital map works best with a 3G connection when you’re out and about, so the first three options are the best for you.
+Remember that if you have my 3-Day London Itinerary, that the digital map works best with a data connection when you’re out and about, so the first three options are the best for you.

 So the above options mentioned are the best ways for tourists to be able to use a US phone in London.
 Which option will work best for you will depend on your situation.